 While summer showers and mid-day heat shouldn’t scare you away from a Florida vacation, a little thoughtful pre-planning can ensure that your holiday is hassle-free.
 More often than not, those infamous Florida summer showers are quick, and if you’re willing to wait them out, they can result in beautiful mid-day rainbows and breathtakingly colorful beach sunsets.

 Still, you don’t want to spend your whole trip dodging drizzle, so it’s a good idea to plan walking tours and boating excursions for early in the day so you won’t be interrupted by afternoon rain.
-The hottest hours of the day are mid-afternoon, so beat the heat by planning mid-day indoor adventures – there are plenty to be had, from museums to shopping to indoor skydiving, and it will give you a refreshing break from the rays.
+The hottest hours of the day are mid-afternoon, so beat the heat by planning mid-day indoor adventures.
+There are plenty to be had, from museums to shopping to indoor skydiving, and it will give you a refreshing break from the rays.

-Lodging options are plentiful — from condos and cottages to homes and resorts — so you can find the perfect space whether you’re traveling solo or in a group, and the summer slow season means prices in the Southern part of the state are up to 50% lower than the rest of the year.
-If you’re worried about summer showers, plan your trip for June when summer rain is at its lightest, and to keep your vacation days cool and calm, aim for a coastal destination where the sea breeze will keep the summer heat at bay.
-Here are some of our favorite Sunshine State destinations where you can beat the heat, avoid the crowds, and soak up the sun:
+Lodging options are plentiful, from condos and cottages to homes and resorts.
+You’ll be able to find the perfect space, whether you’re traveling solo or in a group, and the summer slow season means prices in the southern part of the state are up to 50% lower than the rest of the year.
+If you’re worried about summer showers, plan your trip for June when summer rain is at its lightest.
+To keep your vacation days cool and calm, aim for a coastal destination where the sea breeze will keep the summer heat at bay.
+Here are some of our favorite Sunshine State destinations where you can beat the heat, avoid the crowds, and soak up the sun.